po1sigala/live/01-Class-Content/12-SQL/01-Activities/26-Stu_JOIN/README.md

 Work with a partner to implement the following user story:

-* As a developer, I want to select records that have matching values from two tables.
+* As a developer, I want to create a single table that includes data on book titles and prices.

 ## Acceptance Criteria